ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 - ### Build application's Docker image

-  - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder:
+  - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics` root folder:

   - Run the following script to build the Docker images:
     - JVM